-The Australian Energy Market Commission (Commission) has made a draft rule that promotes short-term reliability in the national energy market (NEM).
-It does so by modifying the existing framework for the declaration of lack of reserve (LOR) conditions to be more flexible, sophisticated and transparent.
-The declaration of lack of reserve conditions is a key way that AEMO provides information to the market of when there could potentially be a lack of reserves in the NEM, and so seeking a market response of either more generation or lower demand in order to manage this.
+The Australian Energy Market Commission (Commission) has made a final rule that promotes short-term reliability in the national energy market (NEM).
+It does so by modifying the existing framework for the declaration of lack of reserve (LOR) conditions to be more flexible and transparent.
+The declaration of lack of reserve conditions is a key way that Australian Energy Market Operator (AEMO) provides information to the market of when there could potentially be a lack of reserves in the NEM, and so seeks a market response of either more generation or lower demand in order to manage this.

-The Commission's draft rule will introduce a more flexible way for the Australian Energy Market Operator (AEMO) to declare lack of reserve conditions, allowing the system operator to move from the current contingency-based deterministic approach, to one that is probabilistic, while also maintaining the transparency of the existing framework.
-A probabilistic approach will enable AEMO to take into account all the relevant risk factors that could affect reserve levels, without limiting it to the singular concept of a credible contingency.
-This approach will more accurately capture the risk of involuntary load shedding, as well as promoting more efficient market responses to potential shortfalls in the short-term.
+The Commission's final rule introduces a more flexible way for AEMO to declare lack of reserve conditions, allowing the system operator to move from the current contingency-based deterministic approach, to one that is probabilistic, while also maintaining the transparency of the existing framework.
+A probabilistic approach enables AEMO to take into account all the relevant risk factors that could affect reserve levels, without limiting it to the singular concept of a credible contingency.
+For example, it allows AEMO to take account of forecast errors, for example, an unexpected decline in demand or plant availability.
+This probabilistic approach better captures the risk of involuntary load shedding, as well as promoting more efficient market responses to potential shortfalls in the short-term.

-The draft rule is made in response to a rule change request from AEMO.
-AEMO notes it wants to have this rule in place this summer, which it has identified as a period where there is a heightened risk of reliability problems.
-Having a rule in place by summer would enable AEMO to trigger the LOR framework under a wider range of risk scenarios than those presently allowed for by the definitions in the National Electricity Rules (NER).
-The Commission is therefore treating this rule change as a priority, while still allowing industry and consumers sufficient opportunity to provide input under the standard timeframes for consultation, given the nature and implications of the changes proposed.
+The final rule is made in response to a rule change request from AEMO.
+AEMO noted it wants to have this rule in place this summer, which it has identified as a period where there is a heightened risk of reliability problems.
+Having a rule in place this summer enables AEMO to trigger LORs under a wider range of risk scenarios than those presently allowed for by the definitions in the National Electricity Rules (NER).
+The Commission has therefore treated this rule change as a priority, while still allowing industry and consumers sufficient opportunity to provide input under the standard timeframes for consultation, given the nature and implications of the changes proposed.

-The Commission's draft rule is as proposed by AEMO, with some amendments made to improve the transparency of the new framework, including introducing a more robust consultation process than the one proposed by AEMO.
+The Commission's final rule is as proposed by AEMO, with some amendments made to improve the transparency of the new framework and facilitate stakeholder understanding, including introducing a more robust consultation process than the one proposed by AEMO and allowing for a reporting regime on the new framework.